 Prior to the 1960s, what little computer communication existed comprised simple text and binary data, carried by the most common telecommunications network technology of the day; namely, circuit switching, the technology of the telephone networks for nearly a hundred years.
 Because most data traffic is bursty in nature (i.e., most of the transmissions occur during a very short period of time), circuit switching results in highly inefficient use of network resources.

 In the 1960s, packet switching was ready to be discovered.
-In 1961, Leonard Kleinrock of MIT published the first paper on packet switching theory (and the first book on the subject in 1964).
+Leonard Kleinrock published the first paper on packet switching theory in 1962 as his MIT Ph.D. dissertation (and the first book on the subject in 1964 while at UCLA).
 In 1962, Paul Baran of the Rand Corporation described a robust, efficient, store-and-forward data network in a report for the U.S. Air Force.
-At about the same time, Donald Davies and Roger Scantlebury suggested a similar idea from work at the National Physical Laboratory (NPL) in the U.K. The research at MIT (1961-1967), RAND (1962-1965), and NPL (1964-1967) occurred independently and the principal researchers did not all meet together until the Association for Computing Machinery (ACM) meeting in 1967.
+At about the same time, Donald Davies and Roger Scantlebury suggested a similar idea from work at the National Physical Laboratory (NPL) in the U.K. The research at MIT/UCLA (1961-1967), RAND (1962-1965), and NPL (1964-1967) occurred independently and the principal researchers did not all meet together until the Association for Computing Machinery (ACM) meeting in 1967.
 The term packet was adopted from the work at NPL.

 The modern Internet began as a U.S. Department of Defense (DoD) funded experiment to interconnect DoD-funded research sites in the U.S. The 1967 ACM meeting was also where the initial design for the so-called ARPANET named for the DoD's Advanced Research Projects Agency (ARPA) was first published by Larry Roberts.
 In December 1968, ARPA awarded a contract to Bolt Beranek and Newman (BBN) to design and deploy a packet switching network with a proposed line speed of 50 kbps.
-In September 1969, the first node of the ARPANET was installed at the University of California at Los Angeles (UCLA), followed monthly with nodes at Stanford Research Institute (SRI), the University of California at Santa Barbara (UCSB), and the University of Utah.
+In September 1969, the first node of the ARPANET, a Scientific Data Systems (SDS) Sigma 7, was installed at the University of California at Los Angeles (UCLA), followed monthly with nodes at Stanford Research Institute (SRI, an SDS 940), the University of California at Santa Barbara (UCSB, an IBM 360), and the University of Utah (a Digital Equipment Corp.
+PDP-10).
 With four nodes by the end of 1969, the ARPANET spanned the continental U.S. by 1971 and had connections to Europe by 1973.

 The initial host-to-host communications protocol introduced in the ARPANET was called the Network Control Protocol (NCP).
 Over time, however, NCP proved to be incapable of keeping up with the growing network traffic load.
 In 1974, a new, more robust suite of communications protocols was proposed and implemented throughout the ARPANET, based upon the Transmission Control Protocol (TCP) for end-to-end network communication.
 But it seemed like overkill for the intermediate gateways (what we would today call routers) to needlessly have to deal with an end-to-end protocol so in 1978 a new design split responsibilities between a pair of protocols; the new Internet Protocol (IP) for routing packets and device-to-device communication (i.e., host-to-gateway or gateway-to-gateway) and TCP for reliable, end-to-end host communication.
 Since TCP and IP were originally envisioned functionally as a single protocol, the protocol suite, which actually refers to a large collection of protocols and applications, is usually referred to simply as TCP/IP.